core-wg/yang-cbor/draft-ietf-core-sid-latest.md

-It is possible that some protocols use only a subset of the assigned SIDs, for example, for protocols equivalent to NETCONF {{RFC6241}} like {{-comi}} the transportation of YANG modules SIDs might be unnecessary.
-Others protocols might need to be able to transport this information, for example protocols related to discovery such as Constrained YANG Module Library {{-yang-library}}.
+It is possible that some protocols use only a subset of the assigned SIDs, for example, for protocols equivalent to NETCONF {{RFC6241}} like {{-comi}} the transportation of YANG module SIDs might be unnecessary.
+Other protocols might need to be able to transport this information, for example protocols related to discovery such as Constrained YANG Module Library {{-yang-library}}.

-SIDs are globally unique integers, a registration system is used in order to guarantee their uniqueness.
+SIDs are globally unique integers.
+A registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".

 Assignment of SIDs to YANG items can be automated.
-For more details how this could be achieved, please consult {{sid-auto-generation}}.
+For more details how this can be achieved, please consult {{sid-auto-generation}}.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
 If the meaning of an